Yuriy Vitrenko: Acting Ukrainian Minister of Energy (2020–21)

 In the final months of 2020, Vitrenko was invited to serve as Ukraine's Minister of Energy.
 At the time, he was being widely tipped as a potential future prime minister.
-His candidacy as energy minister was blocked by MPs reputedly linked to Ukrainian oligarchs with interests in the energy sector including Firtash, Akhmetov, and Kolomoiskiy.
+His candidacy as energy minister was blocked by MPs reputedly linked to Ukrainian oligarchs with interests in the energy sector including Firtash, Akhmetov, and Kolomoiskiy according to some.
 This obstruction helped drive government efforts to pursue policies of deoligarchization.
 Facing obstacles in parliament, the Cabinet of Ministers appointed Vitrenko as Acting Minister of Energy.
 He remained in this post until his appointment as Naftogaz CEO in April 2021.

 As Ukraine's Acting Energy Minister, Vitrenko addressed the risk of blackouts due to record low coal reserves and delayed maintenance of Ukraine's nuclear power plants.
 Ukraine managed to avoid blackouts by securing controversial electricity imports from Belarus.
 Vitrenko was also criticised for his statement about the need to submit a complaint to the EU competition authority in order to force Gazprom to allow exports of natural gas by Russian producers independent from Gazprom, which was interpreted as an attempt to resume direct Russian gas imports to Ukraine.

 Rapid increases in retail prices on the recently deregulated gas market sparked widespread public protests in early 2021.
 Arguing that market price fluctuations reflected abuses by dominant players including Gazprom and regional providers, Vitrenko advocated regulation.
 The Ukrainian authorities instead opted for a temporary price cap based on a proposal from Naftogaz management.

 Vitrenko's time in ministerial office witnessed steps toward the deoligarchization of the energy sector.
 Igor Kolomoiskiy lost informal control over Zenterenergo, while Dmytro Firtash suffered setbacks in the retail gas market.
 Vitrenko made integration into the EU electricity market a strategic priority for Ukraine.